The 2019 IMAT might be nothing like in the previous years.

 Now scroll back up and look at the picture again.

 YES, now you see it.
 General Knowledge is the single most frightening subject during IMAT preparation, and the number of questions about it has just increased from only two to a whopping 12!
-All this at the expenses of Logical Reasoning, which saw a decrease from 20 to 10.
+All this at the expense of Logical Reasoning, which saw a decrease from 20 to 10.

 Why is this bad?